 However, the beginning of October signalled the start of a fantastic run with United going six games unbeaten in the league, with four wins and two draws.
 Under fire, midfielder Jon Mellish went on a remarkable goalscoring run with six goals during the month; his overall play benefited from his newfound confidence.

-Beech’s Blues played some fantastic football in that time scoring 13 goals during that period.
+Beech’s Blues played some fantastic football during that time scoring 13 goals during that period.
 The result that epitomised the growing team spirit was the three-two victory against Colchester United, who had romped to a three-nil win last season at Brunton Park.

 Goals from Lewis Alessandra, Jon Mellish and a late winner from Aaron Hayden sealed an excellent victory over a strong U’s side.
 The celebrations after Hayden’s goal showed the tight bond between the squad, which proved that a strong team spirit can go a huge way to success in League Two.